-AP Source: Walker tells Hornets he’s joining Celtics
+AP source: Walker tells Hornets he’s joining Celtics

 The last time Kemba Walker was playing for a team in New England, he delivered a championship.
+Boston fans can only hope that repeats itself.

 A person with knowledge of the situation said Saturday that Walker has told the Charlotte Hornets of his intention to sign with the Boston Celtics once the NBA’s offseason moratorium on player movement ends July 6.
 The person spoke to The Associated Press on condition of anonymity because neither Walker nor the Hornets publicly revealed any details.